Last reviewed 14 September 2020

 If a loan is provided to the employee, it will be non-taxable if the value of the loan is £10,000 or less.

-During the period of crisis vehicle use should be restricted, only essential journeys being undertaken.
 Employers can pay a mileage allowance for business journeys of up to 45p per mile up to 10,000 miles in a tax year (25p a mile for mileage above 10,000 miles).
 These payments are non-taxable.

-VAT Changes for PPE and E-publications
+VAT Changes for E-publications

 It had been intended to zero-rate e-publications with effect from 1 December 2020.
 This was to bring electronic works in line with traditional books and magazines.
-The date for zero-rating has been advanced to 1 May 2020 to reduce the cost of online publications during the Covid-19 crisis as people are locked down in their homes and schools are closed.
+The date for zero-rating was advanced to 1 May 2020 to reduce the cost of online publications during the Covid-19 crisis as people are locked down in their homes and schools are closed.
 This change is, however, permanent.